Arson Motives, Offender Profiles and Serial Arsonist Typologies

 In the United States, the ATF Special Agent as origin-and-cause investigator combines fire-scene examination skills with criminal investigative authority in a single specialist role, which removes much of the handoff problem.
 State fire marshals in states such as California (CalFire), Texas, and New York operate similar dual-role frameworks.
 In the UK, fire investigators employed by fire and rescue services are not police officers and have no arrest powers.
 The standard model is a joint investigation between a fire investigator from the fire service and a detective from the police criminal investigation department, with a formal memorandum of understanding governing evidence handling and information sharing.
 In India, the fire investigator from the state FSL or the CFSL provides a technical report on origin and cause to the investigating officer of the local police station, who manages the criminal investigation.
 The FSL investigator is an expert witness, not an investigating officer.

-Each of these models has trade-offs.
-The ATF model produces investigators with deep fire-science knowledge AND criminal investigative skills, but limits the national capacity by the size of the ATF field workforce.
-The UK joint-investigation model allows specialisation but creates handoff delays and information barriers.
-The Indian FSL model allows scientific independence but creates a dependency between the pace of the criminal investigation and the FSL's capacity and turnaround time.
+Each model carries structural trade-offs.
+The ATF model produces investigators with both fire-science expertise and criminal investigative authority, but national capacity is bounded by the size of the ATF field workforce.
+The UK joint-investigation model preserves specialisation but introduces handoff delays and information barriers between the fire service and police.
+The Indian FSL model preserves scientific independence but ties the pace of the criminal investigation to the FSL's capacity and turnaround time.

 The integrating element in all three systems is the case conference, a structured meeting between the fire investigator, the detective, the prosecutor, and (where applicable) the insurer's special investigations unit, at which the physical evidence, the financial evidence, the witness statements, and the offender profile are reviewed together.
 Case conferences in complex serial arson or large-loss arson investigations are documented practice in ATF operations under the Joint Terrorism Task Force model, in UK police major incident rooms (MIR) under the HOLMES2 case management system, and in CFSL-assisted investigations where a forensic coordinator role has been formally designated.